efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-28-awaken-rainbow-dragon.md

 **Strategy**
 - Lock down Jesse's monsters with {The Unhappy Girl}
 - Only summon two The Unhappy Girl as you need one free zone for {Gravekeeper's Vassal}
-- Attack his monsters with The Unhappy Girl to 'lock' them down so they can't attack (you take no battle damage with {Holy Guard})
+- Attack his monsters with The Unhappy Girl to "lock" them down so they can't attack (you take no battle damage with {Holy Guard})
 - Before the last turn, ensure {Temple of the Kings} is on the field and tribute summon {Mystical Beast of Serket} - tribute both to special summon {Blue-Eyes Ultimate Dragon}
 - Use your draw cards to finish the Duel quicker